PAUL BLOOMFIELD describes his hike in glorious isolation through endless daylight, two hundred miles north of the Arctic Circle…

 My final stop, Hamn i Senja, is no longer a working village.
 A short drive takes me to Kaperdal, where I step over a mountain of little brown lozenges piled on the path – a moose in the middle – to reach the turf, bark and branch home of Nikolai Olsen Kaperdal of the Sami people.
 Now an open air museum, the home he bult and regularly rebuilt provides insights into the traditional Sami lifestyle.
 Then on to Skaland for another marsh and mountain combo climb up Husfjellet, my final plot through snowfields to the summit rewarded with the most epic vista of all: ridges like razors, fjords like mirrors and islands like emeralds.
 That final evening I sat on my veranda in Hamn i Senja, gazing west at the honeyed sun hanging low above the Bergsoyan archipelago.
 Alone again, with an audience only of sea eagles and black cormorants.

-PAUL BLOOMFIELD is a freelance travel writer for various publications, including The Times.
+PAUL BLOOMFIELD is a freelance travel writer.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.